Mona-Klj/Movies-Correlation-Project/README.md

 Considered an exploritory in Movies dataset from Kaggle in this repository to find the correlation with gross values vs other variables.

-Dataset is available as a CSV file.
+Dataset is available as a CSV file .

 ## Data Preprocessing: